Signature and authentication in digital healthcare

 Application and delivery

-The eHPC for doctors, dentists, psychotherapists and pharmacists is issued by their respective federal state medical chamber and gematik GmbH for mail-order pharmacies.
+The eHPC for doctors, dentists, psychotherapists, pharmacists is issued by their respective federal state medical chamber and gematik GmbH for mail-order pharmacies.
 The application process differs in certain aspects depending on the sector (see FAQs).
 However, the health professional card is generally ordered directly from D‑Trust.
 Please note that the ordering process varies depending on the chamber and sector.
 In some cases when applying for an eHPC, the applicant must first register with the portal of the respective chamber in order to receive a reference number.

 Order your health professional card now via the D‑Trust Application Portal.

 eHPC add-on: online signatures with sign-me eHealth

 In addition to the electronic health professional card, the remotely triggered qualified signature with sign-me eHealth can be used outside the telematics infrastrucutre to sign electronic documents in the healthcare sector, e.g. health insurance accounts and prescriptions.
 No matter where, the signature can be conveniently used via the web browser, irrespective of hardware or software.
 There are also plans to integrate this into customary IT systems in medical practices. sign‑me eHealth has also been used up to now outside the telematics infrastructure using secure two-factor authentication (with SMS-TAN or biometric), it complies with the eIDAS Regulation and can therefore be used throughout the EU in a manner recognised by law.
 The application process is simple and possible without any additional identification if consent to this is granted when ordering the eHPC.

 In order to spare you double trips, when you order the eHPC, you can consent to D‑Trust also using the identification carried out for the eHPC to create a qualified certificate for the sign‑me remote signature.
 All you need to do in this case is to tick the box entitled ‘Consent to use identification ....’ in D‑Trust’s application portal.
 There are no extra costs or obligations involved.

 To find out more about sign‑me eHealth, go to our product page.

 The electronic Health Professional Card is used here

-Our Service and Support section contains FAQs regarding the electronic Health Professional Card along with information and tips for requesting and activating the eHPC
+Our Service and Support section contains FAQs regarding the electronic Health Professional Card along with information and tips for activating the eHPC.